 You can probably figure out a difference between the two already, but let's dive in further and explain more.

 These are psychologists who deal with more serious mental illnesses.
 These are often people who work with psychiatrists.
-During World War II, they often would help soldiers who had PTSD, or post-traumatic stress disorder, and their treatments were a softer alternative to psychiatric work.
+During World War II, they often would help soldiers who had PTSD, post-traumatic stress disorder, or forensic psychiatrist if they need someone that dealt with mental disorders and their treatment of them, and their treatments were a softer alternative to psychiatric work.

 Other disorders clinical psychologists treat include: